 What is Kāmau a Ea?

 The name of the series, Kāmau a Ea, holds significant meaning.
-First, Ea is translated here as “life” but also means sovereignty, rule, and independence as embodied in the words that Kauikeaouli uttered on Lā Hoʻihoʻi Ea, Restoration Day and that has become our state motto: Ua mau ke ea o ka ʻāina i ka pono.
-Second, Kāmau means “to keep on, continue, persevere, last, add a little more” and speaks to the efforts of those who have endeavored and persevered since 1893 to restore Ea to Hawaiians.
+“Ea” is translated as “life” but also means “sovereignty, rule, and independence,” as embodied in the words of Kauikeaouli on Lā Hoʻihoʻi Ea, Restoration Day: “Ua mau ke ea o ka ʻāina i ka pono.”
+“Kāmau” means “to keep on, continue, persevere, last, add a little more,” which honors the efforts of those who have persevered to restore ea since 1893.

 The fifth and final in the Kāmau a EA series of governance events was held on November 1st, 2014.

 Video: Presentations from Summit 5

 Watch the presentations from Summit 5, by Dr. Lauri Malksoo, Francis Boyle, James Anaya & Robert Williams, Thomas Schlosser, Patty Ferguson-Bohnee, Richard Trudell.

 Summit 4 was held on April 11th and 12th, 2014.

 Video: Community Presentations & Q/A Session from Summit 4